 In Hypothyroidism, there isn’t enough thyroid hormone to meet the body’s needs.
 In some cases, there’s enough of the T4 (inactive form) hormone, but cells are unable to convert the T4 into T3 hormone.
 T3 is the active form and is what your body needs to produce energy in the mitochondria, which are the energy “powerhouses” in the cells.

-The thyroid is a small, butterfly shaped gland that is located on the front of your windpipe.
+The thyroid is a small, butterfly-shaped gland that is located on the front of your windpipe.
 It is vital for life.
 It regulates every single biochemical reaction in your body from metabolism to cholesterol.
-When thing go awry in the thyroid, it can cause many symptoms and affect other hormonal functions in your body.
+When things go awry in the thyroid, it can cause many symptoms and affect other hormonal functions in your body.
 The two most common problems that we see in our patients are Hashimoto’s Disease and Hypothyroidism.

 Common symptoms of Hypothyroidism include:

 - Weight gain, or the inability to lose weight

 - Feeling cold

 - Hair loss and changes to hair texture